-Several external funders have and are supporting these initiatives, including Kaiser Permanente Southern California, The California Wellness Foundation, the Desert Healthcare District, and the Howard Hughes Medical Institute, as well as a number of generous private donors.
+Several external funders have and are supporting these initiatives, including The California Wellness Foundation and Riverside Community Health Foundation, as well as a number of generous private donors.
 In addition to pursuing additional extramural funding, the medical school will continue to devote core personnel resources to coordinate these programs.
-The current programs are organized into nine major initiatives (each described below).
+The current programs are organized into nine major initiatives (each described below) which create a comprehensive pipeline program addressing the needs of aspiring physicians at various stages of their educational pathway.